 2. Attend a Service During the Easter Season

 Attending a Good Friday service or Easter service is a perfect conversation starter to explain the true significance of the Easter events and what they mean to Christians.
-Asking some open-ended questions will reveal any misunderstandings or lack of understanding.
+Asking some open-ended questions will reveal any lack of understanding.
 Here are some examples:

 - Why did Jesus die for our sins?